"The measure of intelligence is the ability to change."

 Adaptability is the Warrior's willingness to change how he operates when the situation changes.
 He adjusts without losing himself.
 He changes approach while keeping his core.
 Rigid men break.
 Flexible men bend and spring back.

-This isn't about going along with whatever happens.
-It's about reading what's actually in front of you and responding to that instead of to what you expected.
-The man who keeps running the same play when the field has changed isn't disciplined.
-He's stuck.
+This is not about going along with whatever happens.
+It is about reading what is in front of us and responding to that instead of to what we expected.
+The man who keeps running the same play when the field has changed is not disciplined.
+He is stuck.

 Adaptability and the Explorer

-The Explorer moves through unfamiliar territory: new lands, new cultures, new situations that don't come with instructions.
-Without adaptability, exploration is just tourism.
-We carry our bubble everywhere and never actually arrive.
+The Explorer moves through unfamiliar territory: new lands, new cultures, new situations that come without instructions.
+Without adaptability, exploration becomes tourism.
+We carry our bubble everywhere and never arrive.

 The Mature Explorer watches how things work in the new place before trying to work them himself.
 He learns the customs, the language, the unspoken rules.
 He adapts his behavior while keeping his values.
 He becomes a student of whatever terrain he enters.

-This doesn't mean abandoning who he is.
+This does not mean abandoning who he is.
 It means discovering that who he is can show up in more ways than he thought.
-His identity isn't his habits.
-His center isn't his comfort zone.
-The man who can only be himself in familiar surroundings doesn't really know himself yet.
+His identity is not his habits.
+His center is not his comfort zone.
+The man who can only be himself in familiar surroundings does not know himself yet.
 He knows his routines.

 The Shadows of Adaptability